gkarlik/quark-go/readme.md

 Quark-go is very extensible and allows to implement custom providers for all specified features below.
 It is not the goal of the project to support all available tools, configurations and components on the market.
 Project is focused to deliver community proven best preconfigured tools and components prepared OOTB to use it in your projects.
+It aims to be end-to-end solution for modern, distributed applications.

 If you are interesed in more "enterprise" solutions.
 Please see the following projects:
 * [go-kit](https://github.com/go-kit/kit)